jthomperoo/custom-pod-autoscaler/example/scale-on-tweet/README.md

 If you are using Minikube, use this command to set up Docker to point to the Minikube registry:
 `eval $(minikube docker-env)`
 Use this docker command to build the tweet scaler:
-`docker build -t simple-pod-metrics-python .`
+`docker build -t scale-on-tweet .`

 ### Deploy the Tweet scaler
 There is a Custom Pod Autoscaler YAML definition in this example, `cpa.yaml`, you just need to update some of the placholder values in it to the Twitter auth keys and whatever hashtag you want to watch.